Easy Sourdough Biscuits with Sourdough Starter

-Up until two weeks ago, I was a sourdough novice.
-Ten loaves later, I feel confident that I can make a sourdough starter from scratch with flour and water and bake a decent loaf of bread.
+Last summer, I was a sourdough novice.
+Twelve loaves later, I feel a little more confident that I can make a sourdough starter from scratch with flour and water and bake a decent loaf of bread.

 This is how our sourdough biscuits were born.